April 25, 2009

 1. The Stick and the Piano (1916-1934)

 Henri Jacques (Han) Samethini was born in the Netherlands East Indies, on the island of Java, on September 4, 1916.
-He was the younger son of Henri Alexander Samethini and Emma Wilhelmina Frederika Wijchel.
-Han's elder brother, Franceso Karel (Frank), was born on June 6, 1915.
+He was the younger son of Henri Alexander Samethini and Emma Wilhelmina Frederika Wychgel.
+Han's elder brother, Francesco Karel (Frank), was born on June 6, 1915.

 Of Henri Sr. (born 1889 in Surabaya) we know little, save that he had a military upbringing and that he made his living as a business manager, first in the sugar industry and later in freight shipping.
 It is possible that he had early musical aspirations, and if so, this trait proved to be the decisive paternal influence on Henri Jr. [1]